ScreenJournal

 What About Existing QA Platforms?

-Most enterprise QA platforms require:
+Most enterprise QA platforms typically involve:

 • Training overhead: QA analysts need weeks of training on platform-specific workflows